-- Disengage the blade clutch and put the FSC in the NEUTRAL-PARK position before starting the engine (an ignition interlock switch normally prevents starting of the machine if these controls are in the OPERATING position). - Do not run the engine in a confined area without adequate ventilation.
-Exhaust fumes are hazardous and can be deadly. - 8.
-Do not carry passengers maximum seating capacity is one (1) person.

-- Watch for holes, rocks, and roots in the terrain and for other hidden hazards.
+6. Disengage the blade clutch and put the FSC in the NEUTRAL-PARK position before starting the engine (an ignition interlock switch normally prevents starting of the machine if these controls are in the OPERATING position).

+- Do not operate machine if the operator presence safety switch system is not working.
+Verify proper operation by having the operator lift off the seat with the engine running and moving two controls, one at a time; (1) Move the FSC lever out of the NEUTRAL-PARK position, and (2) Engage the PTO Clutch.
+Moving either control should stop the engine immediately. - Do not run the engine in a confined area without adequate ventilation.
+Exhaust fumes are hazardous and can be deadly. - Do not carry passengers maximum seating capacity is one (1) person. - 10.
+Watch for holes, rocks, and roots in the terrain and for other hidden hazards.
 When mowing tall grass, mow higher than desired to expose any hidden obstacles.
-Then, clean the area and mow to the desired height. - Avoid sudden starts or stops.
+Then, clean the area and mow to the desired height. - 11.
+Avoid sudden starts or stops.
 Before backing the machine up, look to the rear to be sure no one is behind the machine.
-Watch carefully for traffic when crossing or working near roadways. - Disengage the blade drive when transporting the machine across drives, sidewalks, etc. Never raise the mower deck while blades are rotating. - 12.
-The maximum recommended side slope operating angle is 20 degrees or 33% grade.
+Watch carefully for traffic when crossing or working near roadways. - 12.
+When moving forward, do not suddenly put the tractor in reverse by rapidly pulling on the steering levers, especially when going downhill, as this can lift the tractor tail wheel off the ground and set up a bucking motion due to operator overcontrol.
+If bucking does occur, immediately stop the bucking action by pulling the Forward Speed Control (FSC) lever into the NEUTRAL-PARK position. - 13.
+Disengage the blade drive when transporting the machine across drives, sidewalks, etc. Never raise the mower deck while blades are rotating.

+Do not mow or drive the tractor within 5 feet (1.5 meters) of an embankment or retaining wall with drop off.

+Safety Instructions - Operating

+- 14. The maximum recommended slope operating angle is 15 degrees or 26% grade.
 When operating the machine on a slope, reduce speed and use caution to start, stop, and maneuver.
-To prevent tipping or loss of control of the machine, avoid sharp turns or sudden changes in direction. - 13.
+To prevent tipping or loss of control of the machine, avoid sharp turns or sudden changes in direction.
+Do not operate the machine on a slope greater than 15 degrees. - 15.
 Never adjust cutting height with the engine running.
 Before adjusting cutting height or servicing, disengage the blade clutch (PTO), stop the engine, and remove the ignition key.
-Wait for all movement to stop before getting off the seat. - NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch. - 14.
-For side discharge mower decks, do not operate with the grass deflector chute removed.
-Keep the deflector in the lowest possible position. - 15.
-For tractors equipped with tilt-up deck, observe the following recommendations: - Do not move tractor with deck in tilt-up position. - b.
-Never tilt body forward with deck in tilt-up position. - 16.
-For GHS equipped models, do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
-Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher.
+Wait for all movement to stop before getting off the seat.

+NOTE: A blade/blower brake should normally stop drive line rotation within five (5) seconds of disengaging the PTO clutch.

+- For side discharge mower decks, do not operate with the grass deflector shield removed.
+Keep the deflector in the lowest possible position. - 17.
+When using the tilt-up deck, observe the following recommendations: - a.
+Do not move tractor with deck in tilt-up position. - b.
+Never tilt body forward with deck in tilt-up position. - 18.
+Do not operate the machine with the grass catcher in the DUMP position or with the back door OPEN.
+Dangerous projectiles may be thrown out of the discharge chute or the back of the grass catcher. - 19.
+Use care when closing the grass catcher door.
+Keep fingers and hands away from the hinge and pinch points when the door is being closed.
+Also, keep fingers and hands clear of the door frame.
+The door is held closed with springs and the door may slam shut with considerable force.